MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 3) What is the average LOS for each condition and what is the average cost per visit and day?
 <img width="659" height="614" alt="Section 2 Q3" src="https://github.com/user-attachments/assets/b32b9c58-efc0-4565-8a7e-a0245c3eaeea" />

+- Functions:
+     - Joined `visit` and `billing` tales to calculate average stay length, average, cost per visit, and average cost per day per condition.
+Used AVG() with ROUND() for clarity and precision, and derived per-day cost by dividing total charges by average LOS.
+Results were ordered by LOS and total charge to highlight the costliest and longest conditions first.
 - Insights Gained:
+     - Similar to the previous query, conditions requiring intensive inpatient care (Kidney Failure, Stroke, Cancer, Heart Disease, and COVID) average the longest LOS at 3 nights.
+The top 4 conditions have the highest average cost per visit and cost per day with a steep drop off with COVID.
+Meanwhile, shorter-duration conditions like asthma, arthritis, and high blood pressure remain costly on a per-day basis ($6K–9K/day) but have fewer total days of care.
+Common low-acuity conditions such as flu, migraine, and allergies show minimal daily costs under $2K, reflecting low complexity and outpatient management.

 ```
 SELECT condition,
 	ROUND(AVG(LOS),0) AS avg_stay,